Blue-Pilkinton-Ching/Blue-Pilkinton-Ching/README.md

 Recently, I completed a full stack web development bootcamp at Dev Academy Aotearoa, which finished in December 2023.
 Many of my repos are challenges that I completed during this bootcamp period.

-At the moment, I'm working on a web app for interfacing with various Open AI GPT models. [https://github.com/Blue-Pilkinton-Ching/ChatGPT-Website](https://github.com/Blue-Pilkinton-Ching/ChatGPT-Website)
+At the moment, I'm working on a [https://github.com/Blue-Pilkinton-Ching/ChatGPT-Website](web app) for interfacing with various Open AI GPT models.

 Cheers!